 Higher-Order Functions in Practice

 A function that takes another function as an argument, or returns a function as its result, is called a higher-order function.
-This pattern is the direct consequence of first-class functions.
+This pattern is the direct consequence of functions being objects.
 Python's standard library relies on it heavily.

 Passing Functions to Built-in Functions